Developer-Students-Club-MAIT/cool_code_snippets/snippets/typescript/frequencyOfCharacters.md

-# Count amount of characters in a given string, output to .txt file.
+# Count frequency of unique characters in a string

 ## Please note, as this is typescript, this would require @types/node included.